syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Charts.md

     MemoryStream outputStream = new MemoryStream();
     workbook.SaveAs(outputStream);

-    //Save the stream as Excel document and view the saved document
+    //Save the stream as an Excel document and view the saved document

     //The operation in SaveAndView under Xamarin varies between Windows Phone, Android and iOS platforms.
 Please refer xlsio/xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)